Mitch McConnell: Biden administration

-Second term
+Second Trump administration

 McConnell stepped down as Senate Republican leader in 2024, months before the 2024 United States elections.
 John Thune was elected to succeed him after Republicans regained the majority in the 2024 U.S. Senate elections.

+In late 2024, McConnell published an opinion article on American power and what he sees as the foreign-policy mistakes of former presidents.

 McConnell has been described as largely irrelevant in Trump's second term.
 He has voted against three of Trump's cabinet nominees: Pete Hegseth for Secretary of Defense, Tulsi Gabbard for the Director of National Intelligence, and Robert F. Kennedy Jr. for Secretary of Health and Human Services.

-McConnell has announced he will retire at the end of his term in 2027, when he will be 84 years old.
+In February 2025, McConnell announced he would not seek reelection in 2026 and planned to retire at the end of his term in 2027.